Vocaby/dictionaryminer/README.md

 # :scroll: dictionaryminer
 Free English dictionary available for any use (personal or commercial).
+The current dictionary has definitions for over 210,000+ words.

 Contributions are encouraged and welcomed!